This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

-Anita and I picked up some old lunch trays at the antique mall recently.
+My wife and I picked up some old lunch trays at the antique mall recently.
 Ever since then we’ve been wanting to make a TV dinner-like meal.
-We settled on this outstanding combination of smoked meatloaf, these scratch mashed potatoes with gravy, some fantastic herbed peas and carrots, and a light apple pie wonton crunch.
+For our meatloaf TV dinner Part 2 we settled on this outstanding combination of smoked meatloaf, these scratch mashed potatoes with gravy, some fantastic herbed peas and carrots, and a light apple pie wonton crunch.

 In this meatloaf TV dinner part 2, we’ll make the mashed potatoes and gravy.
 The potatoes are pretty much your standard fare, but the gravy is insanely good!
 It’s a great poultry gravy that you can throw together without having to use chicken or turkey drippings.